habuka036/wakame-vdc-wiki/en/install-guide.md

 This guide will set up a basic Wakame-vdc environment on a single host.
 When we are done with this guide we will have the following features available:

-  * We will have a simple machine image ubuntu lucid.
+  * We will have a simple *machine image* running Ubuntu 10.04 (Lucid Lynx).
 We will be able to start instances of this image.

   * We will be able to create dynamic firewalls using security groups